Weiming-Hu/PyAnEn/README.md

 _A standalone module that supports Parallel Analog Ensemble and various verification__

-## Please Read This
+This project started off as a Python tool for reading and analyzing [Parallel Analog Ensemble](https://weiming-hu.github.io/AnalogsEnsemble/).
+However, as I continue to work on this, it has evolved to the point of including many more functionalities.
+Aside from supporting analysis of PAnEn forecasts, it includes many verification functions.
+The classes can easily be extended to other types of distributions that are currently not included.

-This is the Python interface and tools for [Parallel Analog Ensemble](https://weiming-hu.github.io/AnalogsEnsemble/).
-Currently, it is in its early development stage.
-I encourage you to reach out to [me](https://weiming-hu.github.io/) if you plan to use it.
-I will be happy to assist you on integrating [Analog Ensemble](https://weiming-hu.github.io/AnalogsEnsemble/) into your scientific workflow.
+I will be happy to assist you to integrate [Analog Ensemble](https://weiming-hu.github.io/AnalogsEnsemble/) into your scientific workflow.

+Documentation is currently being written.

 ## Install